blinklabs-io/docs/src/content/docs/guides/adder/example-3-watch-an-spo-and-get-an-alert-in-discord.md

+---
+title: Adder - Example 3
+description: Adder Example 3 - Watch an SPO and get an Alert in Discord.
+---

 # Watch an SPO and get an Alert in Discord

 In this example we will use Adder to send us a Discord notification via webhooks, when there is a change to the stake pool that we want to track.